Leif Pagrotsky

-Leif Pagrotsky (born 20 October 1951 in Gothenburg) is a Swedish politician, economist, and diplomat.
+Leif Pagrotsky (born 20 October 1951) is a Swedish politician, economist, and diplomat.
 He served as minister of culture from 2004 to 2006 and minister for industry, employment and communications from 2002 to 2004 under Prime Minister Göran Persson.
 After this, he held the position of Consul General of Sweden in New York City from 2016 to 2018.

 Early life and education

 Leif Pagrotsky grew up in the Björkekärr district of Gothenburg.
 In his youth, he worked as a docker.

 Pagrotsky graduated from the University of Gothenburg with a Bachelor of Arts and a Master of Science in Economics.